oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/mmhost/README.md

    | FPGA Hardware       | `nmake fpga`
    > **Note**: If you encounter any issues with long paths when compiling under Windows*, you may have to create your ‘build’ directory in a shorter path, for example c:\samples\build.
 You can then run cmake from that directory, and provide cmake with the full path to your sample directory.

+## Examining the Generated RTL
+Locate _di_inst.v in the <source_file>.prj/ directory and open it with a text editor.
+This file demonstrates how to instantiate your IP component using Verilog or System Verilog code.

 ## Examining the Reports
-Locate `report.html` in the `<source_file>.prj/reports/` directory.
+Locate `report.html` in the `build/<source_file>.prj/reports/` directory.
 Open the report in Chrome*, Firefox*, Edge*, or Internet Explorer*.
+Each `partx_xxx` will have its own report.
+You can compare multiple reports by opening them in multiple browser windows/tabs.

-Navigate to the Area Analysis section of the optimization report.
+Navigate to the Area Analysis section of the optimization reports for `part1_pointers` and `part3_hosts`.
 The Kernel System section displays the area consumption of each kernel.
-Notice that the `MultiMMIP` kernel consumes way less area under all categories than the `PointerIP` kernel.
-This is due to stall free memory accesses and the removal of arbitration logic, both of which come from separating the accesses into their own interfaces.
+Notice that the `MultiMMIP` kernel consumes less area under all categories than the `PointerIP` kernel.
+This is due to stall-free memory accesses and the removal of arbitration logic.
+The fixed-latency on-chip block RAMs can be accessed with stall-free load/store units (LSUs), and giving each memory access a single dedicated interface allows the removal of arbitration logic.

 Navigate to the Loop Throughput section under Throughput Analysis, and you will see that the `MultiMMIP` kernel has a lower latency than the `PointerIP` kernel, and there are less blocks being scheduled.
 This is because the kernel has access to all 3 memories in parallel without contention.